Explicitly correlated electronic structure calculations with transcorrelated matrix product operators: Introduction

 In the idealized case where dynamical correlation is negligible but static correlation is strong, multi-configurational methods are required and models based on the full configuration interaction (FCI) approach are the most accurate and well defined.
 Fortunately, it is very rare in molecular physics and chemistry to encounter systems where more than, say, 100 spatial orbitals are strongly correlated.
-Efficient solutions of the FCI problem in this regime are offered by the density matrix renormalization group (DMRG),\cite{white92,white93,Chan2008_Review,Zgid2009_Review,Marti2010_Review-DMRG,Schollwoeck2011_Review,chan2011density,Wouters2013_Review,Kurashige2014_Review,Olivares2015_DMRGInPractice,szalay2015tensor,Yanai2015,Baiardi2020_Review} FCI quantum Monte Carlo~(FCIQMC),\cite{Alavi2009_FCIQMC-Original,cleland10}, and different flavors of selected CI.\cite{Holmes2016_SelectedCI,Evangelista2016_SelectedCI,Loos2018_CIPSI,HeadGordon2020_SelectedCI}
+Efficient solutions of the FCI problem in this regime are offered by the density matrix renormalization group (DMRG),\cite{white92,white93,Chan2008_Review,Zgid2009_Review,Marti2010_Review-DMRG,Schollwoeck2011_Review,chan2011density,Wouters2013_Review,Kurashige2014_Review,Olivares2015_DMRGInPractice,szalay2015tensor,Yanai2015,Baiardi2020_Review} FCI quantum Monte Carlo~(FCIQMC)\cite{Alavi2009_FCIQMC-Original,cleland10}, and different flavors of selected CI.\cite{Holmes2016_SelectedCI,Evangelista2016_SelectedCI,Loos2018_CIPSI,HeadGordon2020_SelectedCI}

-However, molecular systems in which both static and dynamical correlations are nonnegligible for a quantitative description and, hence, for obtaining an accurate electronic energy continue to pose a challenge, even for state-of-the-art electronic structure methods.
+However, molecular systems in which both static and dynamical correlations are indispensable for accurate electronic energies and wave functions continue to pose a challenge, even for state-of-the-art electronic structure methods.
 Conventional CC theory breaks down entirely, if a single, suitable reference determinant is not available.
-Despite the tremendous progress in multireference generalization of CC theory, it appears that no method has emerged yet that could claim a ``gold standard'' status as in the single-reference regime (see also Ref.~\citenum{evangelista18}).
+Methods have been devised to extend the range of applicability of CC theory without abandoning the single-reference framework such as externally corrected CC\cite{paldus84,paldus94,stolarczyk94,piecuch96,peris97,li97,aroeira2}, tailored CC\cite{kinoshita05,lyakh11,melnichuk12,melnichuk14,Veis2016_TCC,faulstich19,Morchen2020_TCC}, and method-of-moments approaches\cite{kowalski00a,kowalski00b,piecuch04,shen2012a,shen2012b,shen2012c,bauman2017}.
+However, none of them represents a general solution to the quasidegeneracy problem (see also Ref.~\citenum{evangelista18}).